The Clarity Crisis: When Everyone's Busy But Nothing Moves Forward

 What Clarity Actually Looks Like

-High-clarity organizations have: clear priorities (three, maybe five—not 12), defined success in measurable terms, decision-making frameworks that empower action, connected work where everyone can draw a line from their tasks to strategic goals, and consistent language across the entire organization.
+High-clarity organizations have clear priorities (three, maybe five—not 12), defined success in measurable terms, decision-making frameworks that empower action, connected work where everyone can draw a line from their tasks to strategic goals, and consistent language across the entire organization.

 The Hidden Leverage Point